 Our functional currency is the U.S. dollar.
 Unless otherwise specified, all monetary amounts presented are in U.S. dollars.
-All references in this prospectus to "NT\$" mean New Taiwan dollars, the legal currency of the Republic of China, or ROC, and all references in this prospectus to "SG\$" mean Singapore dollars, the legal currency of Singapore.
-The translation of the trading price of our common stock on the TPEx from New Taiwan dollars to U.S. dollars was made at a rate of NT\$29.30 to \$1.00, based on the exchange reported by the Wall Street Journal as of the closing price of our common stock on the TPEx on April 13, 2018.
-All other translations from New Taiwan dollars to U.S. dollars in this prospectus were made at a rate of NT\$29.66 to \$1.00, based on the exchange rate reported by the Wall Street journal on December 29, 2017.
+All references in this prospectus to "\$7" mean U.S. dollars, all references in this prospectus to "NT\$" mean New Taiwan dollars, the legal currency of the Republic of China, or ROC, and all references in this prospectus to "SG\$" mean Singapore dollars, the legal currency of Singapore.
+All translations from New Taiwan dollars to U.S. dollars in this prospectus were made at a rate of NT\$ to \$1.00, the noon buying rate in The City of New York for cable transfers in New Taiwan dollars per U.S. dollar as certified for customs purposes by the Federal Reserve Bank of New York on , 2018.
 No representation is made that the New Taiwan dollar amounts referred to herein could have been or could be converted into U.S. dollars at any particular rate or at all.
 Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.